 The Orchard area of the preserve features sandstone in addition to the predominant Fordham Gneiss and is the only part of the center property that features this geologic deviation.

 The preserve features four trails.
 The trails were originally developed by the previous owners of the land for quarrying and logging purposes.
-A trail map is available online here.

 The main focal point of the Forest Trail is Woodfrog Pond.